dotnet/docs/docs/framework/winforms/controls/troubleshooting-control-and-component-authoring.md

 ms.assetid: e9c8c099-2271-4737-882f-50f336c7a55e
 ---
 # Troubleshooting Control and Component Authoring
 This topic lists the following common problems that arise when developing components and controls.
+For more information, see [Programming with Components](https://docs.microsoft.com/previous-versions/visualstudio/visual-studio-2013/0ffkdtkf(v=vs.120)).

 -   Cannot Add Control to Toolbox